Sumit189/removewatermarkfromimage/README.md

   <img src="/assets/gemini_intro.jpg" alt="Gemini" width="600"/>
 </p>

 An AI-powered watermark removal tool that uses Google's Gemini to magically erase watermarks from images.
-It’s amazing how AI is changing the way we create and code.
+It's amazing how AI is changing the way we create and code.
 Tools like Gemini make it possible to build things faster, solve real problems, and explore new ideas with ease.
-This tool is just one small example of what’s possible!
+This tool is just one small example of what's possible!

 However, this is not about promoting piracy.
 The use of this tool should be done responsibly, respecting copyright laws and only for ethical purposes, such as removing watermarks from your own images or those you have permission to edit. 🚀